vtex-apps/io-documentation/docs/en/Recipes/templates/best-practices-for-rendering-images.md

 # Rendering images

 While building your brand's visual identity, you'll often use images in your store theme.
-Images, however, can have a huge impact on a website's performance.
-That's why it's crucial always to follow the best practices for rendering images.

-In this sense, the Store Framework provides different solutions for images, which impact how images are cropped, rendered, and displayed to end-users.
-In the following, you'll find our recommended practices for using images and avoiding performance drops with Store Framework.
+Images, however, can significantly impact a website's performance.
+In this sense, Store Framework provides different image blocks for different use cases.
+Each block defines how images will be cropped, rendered, and displayed to end-users.
+Hence, to implement the right solution for your use case, please consider the practices presented in the following.

 ---